wp-plugins/geodirectory/readme.txt

 * New!
 CSV import, export, re-import.
 Easily transfer millions of listings across instances.
 Edit data offline: live listings automagically update on re-import.
 You asked for it, we made it.
 * New!
 Theme Compatibility admin page.
 Set up GeoDirectory to perform just the way you want with your particular theme.
 You can even export your settings and use them on new installs.
 * New!
 Shortcodes for core elements, such as Add, Listing, Popular Post View, Related Listings and many more.
 * New!
-Yelp-like "Best Of" widget
+Yelp-like 'Best Of' widget
 * New!
 Improved Google Analytics widget for listings owners.

 = WordPress Directory Theme?
 Whoop! =